 Taking Responsibility Means You Can Change Things

 Once you admit that you are the one responsible for creating the mess, then and only then, can you change it.
 How can you change something if you have nothing to do with it?
 Admit it!
 You are the only one who can change your own life.
 Got it?
 Great!
-Now you can atart doing something about it.
+Now you can start doing something about it.

 It's amazing what that little voice inside, the doubting Thomas, can prevent us from having.
 There is a part of our mind that believes all the metaphysical principles.
 We dutifully repeat affirmations.
 We strive to think positively and to cancel the negative thoughts.
 We visualize our dreams coming true, yet if somewhere inside there is a part of us that does not really expect it, then we've cheated ourselves out of success.

 We all have a creative aspect of ourselves which resides within and expresses itself as a quiet voice.
 Maybe if we weren't so busy complaining and blaming, we would hear what that voice has to say.
 It has millions of fun, creative solutions to whatever ails us.
-Listen in and make changes!
+Listen in and then you can choose your next step!

 A Lamp in the Darkness: Illuminating the Path Through Difficult Times